Writing Fantasy In Slovenia: An Interview With Author Andrew Anzur Clement

 Writer Andrew Anzur Clement is Los Angeles native who claimed his Slovene citizenship through ancestry.
 Starting at the age of nineteen, he’s spent the past decade traveling, working and studying in many places around Europe and Asia.

 After completing his PhD in Brussels, he moved to Slovenia, where, along with rediscovering his family roots, he is finding inspiration for new stories in the country’s history.

 What was the main reason for your decision to move to Slovenia, when did you realize you wanted to live here?

 It’s always been a dream to live in my ‘second homeland.’
-Although I’ve traveled around a lot over the past ten years, I had been coming to Slovenia almost every year during that time, and really enjoyed every trip.
+Although I’ve travelled around a lot over the past ten years, I had been coming to Slovenia almost every year during that time, and really enjoyed every trip.
 While doing my PhD in Belgium and UK, I discovered a passion for writing historical fantasy fiction and decided to pursue that following my defence.
 It seemed like the perfect opportunity to finally move here.

 What have been some of the biggest challenges so far for a young Californian native adapting to life in Slovenia?